oskarth/experiments.oskarth.com/content/unix02b.md

 0x2d50: 0x00000003      0x00002d88      0x00000010      0x00000001
 ```

-I don't know what those things on the stack are, but presumably they
+We don't know what those things on the stack are, but presumably they
 come from something ls did - in fact, we would have to run `x /170x
 $esp` to begin to see addresses that we recognize on our stack.
 That's
 okay though, we are about the clean that stack up with the function